adrienchretien/php-journal/README.md

 ## Required

-[Composer](https://getcomposer.org/) is used to get dependances of the project, please install it before going further.
+[Composer](https://getcomposer.org/) is used to get dependences of the project, please install it before going further.

 ## Install